The Role Racism Played In The U.S. Election, Summed Up In One Statement

 Chimamanda Ngozi Adichie, the Nigerian feminist author who was sampled in Beyoncé's "Flawless," appeared on BBC Newsnight alongside R. Emmett Tyrrell Jr., founder and editor-in-chief of the conservative magazine The American Spectator.
 Both Adichie and Tyrrell were discussing the role of racism in the U.S. presidential election, particularly in relation to President-elect Trump's campaign, when Adichie made a salient point about the conversation around racism that has resonated with viewers, creating a viral clip that's being shared across the internet.

-When BBC reporter Emily Maitlis tried to point out that Republicans, such as Paul Ryan, had acknowledged that Trump has used racist language, Tyrrell immediately jumped to Trump's defense.
+When BBC reporter Emily Maitlis tried to point out that Republicans, such as Paul Ryan, had acknowledged that Trump has used racist language, Tyrrell immediately jumped to Trump's defence.

 “That’s not true,” Tyrrell said.
 “He hasn’t been racist.”

 Adichie's initial reaction was a smile that was equal parts amused and irritated.
-But after a beat, she interrupted Tyrrell's defense.
+But after a beat, she interrupted Tyrrell's defence.

 “I am sorry, but if you are a white man, you don’t get to define what racism is," she said.
 "You really don’t.”